burlachenkok/exploring-python3/python3-note.md

 It's not true that all things are classes in Python, but all entities that take some memory are objects.

-## Python does not Provide Access to Variables by Value
+## Subtleties with Accessing Value of Variables

 Python has named references to objects.
 It has no variables available to the programmer for reference by value (at least at the level of Language).
 Functions return and accept arguments by reference in the terminology of C++, C#, and Java.
+Consequently, you do not have access to raw access to underlying value directly.

-Moreover, there is a very strange thing with default argument which was in Python since the early `2.*` version.
-For the default argument - the default value itself is passed by reference and *calculated once*.
+Moreover, there is a very strange thing with the default argument which has been in Python since the early `2.*` version.
+For the default argument - the default value is passed by reference and *calculated once*.
 This (unfortunately) creates an implicit global default value object.
-For C++ this is not observed, because arguments are passed by value, in the usual way of writing arguments, and is just a shorthand at least conceptually.
+For C++ this is not observed, because arguments are passed by value, and the default value is just shorthand to not write arguments in some circumstances.

-## Context in Python is the Same as Scopes in C++
+## Context in Python as Scope in C++

 The context in Python is a concept similar to C++'s scope.
 However, in Python, you can not create scopes inside the function.
 For example if inside the function you have a nested loop, then its level of nested loop **does not** introduce a new scope.

 In fact, in Python, there are only 4 contexts (which are in C++ terminology called scopes):

 * **Local Context/Scope.** The context inside the current function.
-As we have mentioned earlier a new loop with a new indentation does not introduce a new local scope as it is in C++.
+As we have mentioned earlier a new loop with a new indentation does not introduce a new local scope as is happening in C++ with using curly braces `{}`.

 * **Enclosing Context/Scope.** Locally declare a function inside a function.
 Variables from the parent function will be implicitly accessible to the children.